Diversity Outreach Team

 Involvement: Afro Am, Board of Multicultural Student Affairs, Horizons, Brotherhood, NABA, Diversity Outreach Team, Orientation Leader

 What’s up!
-My name is Joseph Adegboyega, I’m a Junior from Pawtucket, RI and double majoring in Marketing and Finance.
+My name is Joseph Adegboyega, I’m a Senior from Pawtucket, RI who is double majoring in Marketing and Finance.
 As a child of immigrant parents, college has always been the goal but coming from the inner city and a public high school, where most kids go to state schools, I never envisioned myself at PC.
 During the spring of my senior year of high school, I attended the Night in Friartown program and the visit turned out to be a major factor in my college decision.
-Roughly two years later now, and I have absolutely no regrets with my decision to come to PC.
+Roughly four years later now, and I have absolutely no regrets with my decision to come to PC.
 Since being here, I’ve realized that I’ve come a long way, but I have a long way to go because my potential is limitless and yours is too!
 Definitely feel free to reach out to me with any questions/concerns.
 Best of luck to you and Go Friars!

 Hometown: Stamford, CT

-Academics: Psychology Major, Business & Innovation Certificate
+Academics: Psychology Major, Business & Innovation Minor

 Involvement: Feinstein Fellow, Footprints Gospel Choir (Secretary), Undergraduate Psychology Research, Horizons (Peer Mentorship Program), Motherland Dance Group, Diversity Outreach Team